-enableLinkTracking(enable)
+enableLinkTracking([trackMiddleAndRightClicks])

-Enables or disables automatic link tracking.
-If enabled, left, right and middle clicks on links will be treated as opening a link.
-Opening a links to an external site (different domain) creates an outlink event.
+Enables automatic link tracking.
+By default, left, right and middle clicks on links will be treated as opening a link.
+Opening a link to an external site (different domain) creates an outlink event.
 Opening a link to a downloadable file creates a download event.

-• enable (boolean) - Required Whether to enable automatic link tracking.
+• trackMiddleAndRightClicks (boolean) - Optional Whether to treat middle and right clicks as opening a link.
 The default value is true.